- The masked hunter (Reduvius personatus) is a type of assassin bug.

 Masked hunters can be found in and around buildings.

-- They do not feed on human blood.
+- They do not reproduce inside buildings.

 - The bite feels like a bee sting followed by numbness and swelling.